nihbaku/c_programming_a_modern_approach/chapter_7/notes.md

 - The casting operator, e.g. `(int) i` has a very high precedence, since it is a unary operator.

 ## Type definitions
+- Typedefs can make redefining variable types easier later on.
+Since we only have to change the type in the typedef.
+- One can use typedefs from `<stdint.h>` for example to make more portable code.
+As an example it has an integer type which is exactly 32 bit long with `int32_t`.
+- The `_t` is usually used for typedefs of the standard C library.
+- Typedefs are scope dependent.
+This is opposed to macro definitions.
+- Macrodefinitions can be flawed, `#define INT_TO_PTR int * ...
+INT_TO_PTR p, q, j` here only `p` is an int pointer, the rest are ints!
+This will not happen with a typedef.

+## Sizeof
+-`sizeof` is actually an unary operator!
+This means for a single expression we do not need parantheses `sizeof i`.

+## Misc
+- Hexadecimal floats are very useful for extreme size or precision, since they have exact binary representations.
+- The correct formatting when reading float with scanf is crucial, since it takes a pointer to a variable and has to fit it at the exact point in memory.
+- The correct formatting for printf is not so important, since it will cast floats into doubles anyway.